cssnr/virustotal-action/README.md

 **rate_limit:** Rate limit for file uploads.
 Set to `0` to disable if you know what you are doing.

-**summary:** Will add result details to the job summary in the workflow
+**summary:** Will add result details to the job summary in the workflow.

 <details><summary>👀 View Job Summary Example</summary>